Dive into Adventure at Oceans Camp

 Oceans Camp is made possible through the support, guidance, and generosity of many individuals and organizations.

-We are especially grateful to our partners, Tim Hortons, the Huntsman Marine Science Centre and the Community Eelgrass Restoration Initiative (CERI), for their expertise and dedication to Indigenous youth education initiatives.
+We are grateful to our partners Tim Hortons, ScotiaRISE, and Huntsman Marine Science Centre for their commitment to empowering Indigenous youth.

 Our deepest gratitude to the Knowledge Keepers and community members of the Mi’kmaq, Wolastoqey, and Peskotomuhkati First Nations, whose teachings ensure that Oceans Camp remains culturally grounded, honouring the deep relationships Indigenous Peoples have with the land and waters.

 We also extend our thanks to the scientists, conservation experts, and many others who have generously offered their time, skills, and wisdom.
-Your contributions help create a truly transformative experience for our youth.

 Frequently Asked Questions